Some things need not be taught and that includes the very first instinct of survival, our first breath. Our lungs were never taught how to breathe.

 This was an overview of the mechanism of breathing and mechanism of respiration in the human body.

 To know more about the mechanism of breathing and mechanism or respiration, visit BYJU’S website or download BYJU’S app for further reference.

 Breathing is the process of inhaling oxygen and exhaling carbon dioxide by the lungs.
 There is a system of organs involved in the process.

 Inspiration is the process of inhaling oxygen.
 When we breathe in, the diaphragm contracts and moves downward.
 This increases the space in the chest cavity into which our lungs expand.
 Thus the intercostal muscles between the ribs enlarge the chest cavity.

 What is the mechanism of expiration?

 Expiration is the process of releasing carbon dioxide from the body.
 During expiration, the diaphragm relaxes and the volume of the thoracic cavity decreases and the pressure inside it increases.
 Consequently, the lungs contract and the air is forced out.

-How is breathing different from respiration?
+How is breathing differently from respiration?

 Breathing is a simple process of inhaling oxygen and exhaling carbon dioxide.
 On the contrary, respiration is the process of producing energy by the oxidation of complex organic substances to carry out different life processes.

-What is the main function of lungs?
+What is the main function of the lungs?